thehiddengem/Android-Challenge-Fetch/README.md

 - **Android AsyncTaskLoader**: For managing background tasks to fetch data from the API.
 - **HTTPURLConnection**: Used for network requests and fetching JSON data.
 - **JSON Parsing**: Handles parsing of JSON response into usable data.
-- **ArrayAdapter/ListView**: For rendering the sorted and filtered data in a user-friendly format.
+- **ArrayAdapter/ListView**: For rendering the sorted and filtered data in a user-friendly format.# Android-Challenge-Fetch